For the Love of Old Houses: Preparing for the Quapaw Quarter Association’s Tour of Homes

 The collections held in the CALS Roberts Library reveal the history of the built environment of historic Little Rock, illuminating the interesting stories that might have been lost long ago without the archival efforts to preserve and share them.

-To learn more about the Quapaw Quarter Association’s Spring Tour of Homes, held this year May 6-8, visit their website.
+To learn more about the Quapaw Quarter Association’s Spring Tour of Homes, visit their website.

 CALS Roberts Library Research Room Resources Used